etiennec78/Home-Automation/Automatic Gate/sensors.md

 ## Bluetooth entities 🔎

-**Each BLE entity to monitor when someone is leaving home, to close when it goes to unavailable**
+**Each BLE rssi tracker entity to monitor your distance from the gate while leaving, to close it when you're out of reach**

 Could be from my [esphome firmware](Extra/Esphome%20gate%20firmware) or any other bluetooth iBeacon scanner near your gate